Aventon Sinch Step-Through Review

 Range

 We assess range on the same circuit by only using the throttle (no pedaling) for every bike we test.
 The Aventon went 30.13 miles while gaining 1,558 in elevation with an average speed of 16.9 mph.
 That's far and fast compared to most of the competition.
 It held strong until petering out only in the last few minutes of charge.
-Oddly, even when the battery power showed 0%, we still got 5-10 minutes of riding before it actually died.
+Oddly, even when the battery power showed 0%, we still got 5-10 minutes of riding before it died.
 We felt confident trusting this bike to get us where we were going without running out of battery life, which is a big advantage.
-Knowing that utilizing some pedal power will save battery, we expect the range of this bike to extend significantly further than 30 miles if you're putting in some of your own effort.
+Knowing that utilizing some pedal power will save battery, we expect the range of this bike to extend significantly further than 30 miles if you're putting in some effort.
 The manufacturer's website claims a 38-mile range while pedaling at 15 mph on flat terrain.

 Power